peekjef72/httpapi_exporter/doc/parsers.md

 The `xml` parser has the same purpose than the previous two: build a go `map[string]any` that represents the objects and their attributes so that they can be addressed simply by standard '.' notation.

-by example, the bolow xml data will produce:
+by example, the below xml data will produce:

 ```xml
 <DeploymentStatus xmlns="exa:exa.bee.deploy.v10">